How To Deal With Friends Who Do Not Respect You?

 Their rude opinions do not decide your worth.
 Always prioritize your self-respect and let no one demean you repeatedly, however good a friend they may be.

-Set and enforce the seven boundaries.
+Set and enforce the seven boundaries in every relationship.

 √ Also Read: 8 Signs of A Toxic Friendship & How To Handle Them